Available with Standard or Advanced license.

 Place the ST_Geometry libraries in the PostgreSQL lib directory

-Since this tutorial assumes your PostgreSQL installation is on a Windows server, you will use the ST_Geometry library found in the Windows64 folder.
+Because this tutorial assumes your PostgreSQL installation is on a Windows server, use the ST_Geometry library found in the Windows64 folder.

 - In Windows Explorer, navigate to the location of the Windows ST_Geometry library in your ArcGIS client installation directory or download the file from My Esri.